How To Install Security Cameras Under Eaves | 2025 Guide

 While still in the attic, locate the best part closest to the pathway proposed for the Ethernet cable, then drill a hole through the soffit.

-This hole is for the Ethernet cable to pass through to the security camera port.
-Be careful not to make a mess of your soffit.
+This hole allows the Ethernet cable to pass through to the security camera port.
+Be careful not to damage your soffit.
 Take a good shot and drill.

-Rather than the drilling, there is an alternative that involves opening part of the soffit in the eave for the passage of the Ethernet cable.
+An alternative to drilling is opening part of the soffit in the eave to pass the Ethernet cable.

-If you choose this, simply go outdoors, climb a ladder and look carefully at the soffit.
+If you choose this, simply go outdoors, climb a ladder, and look carefully at the soffit.
 The vinyl soffit is usually connected to another by joints.
-Check for the joints, and they are usually inches apart and easy to identify.
+Check for the joints, which are usually inches apart and easy to identify.

 Peel back the soffit piece with the siding removal tool, which has a little hook at one end to disjoint it easier, even when connected with small nails or pins.